utah-cs4470-sp23/class/assembly.md

 the "64".
 Assembling produces an object file with a `.o` extension.
 You then need to link it, like this:

-    clang code.o runtime.a
+    clang code.o runtime.a -lpng -L/home/regehr/lib -L/usr/local/lib -lm

 The `runtime.a` in this case is the object file containing the provided functions, and `clang` takes care of both linking the two object files and also linking in system libraries that `runtime.a` relies on.
 You can build `runtime.a` with `compile-runtime.sh`, which will work on CADE and many other systems.
+The `-l` options tell the linker to pull in the PNG support library and the standard math library, and the `-L` options give the linker some places to look for these.

 This command will produce a file called `a.out`, short for "assembler output".
 (Even though it is not actually output by your assembler...)